CFE, CII, FCIISCM, CATS, CCPS, CFAP

 Trade dressing: The fashion and the style of a competitor’s product are shamelessly copied, and the design is also not spared, barring a few modifications done by the counterfeiter.

 Tech Leapfrogging: An established company takes quite some time to become well known, and many strategies are used to read the consumer market.
-If a rival brand waits it out and steps in after the leading company establishes itself, it has the unfair advantage of having a pool of research and tech advances that are copied, and it is basically “standing on the shoulders of giants.”
+If a rival brand waits it out and steps in after the leading company establishes itself.
+In that case the unfair advantage of having a pool of research and tech advances that are copied, and it is basically “standing on the shoulders of giants.”

 Cloning: This method is that of having an original product and a stolen brand name of a biggie.
 If there are no patents in place or the absence of trademarks and copyrights, it makes it easier for clones to sell at lower prices.